AgrarAktionen/AgrarAktionen/readme.md

 ===
 see the www Subfolder for the javascript client

-JavaFX
-===
-See the appliation subfolder.
-This application is out of date, contributions welcome!

 Cucumber Feature Tests and Code Coverage
 ===
 see appsrc/src/test/resources for a feature test.
 To see the coverage report run the following: